 Bulova 96B251 (1971)

 1971’s Apollo 15 mission was interesting for watch enthusiasts because the missions commander Dave Scott damaged his Speedmaster during EVA-2, a lunar walk.

-The modern replica has the specifications you’d expect, a high performance quartz movement, stainless steel case and 50m water resistance.
+The modern replica has the specifications you’d expect, a high-performance quartz movement, stainless steel case and 50m water resistance.

 Seiko Pogue 6139-6002 (1973)

 Omega were still the official suppliers to the NASA space program.
 Bulova had failed to convince NASA to buy American and had resorted to having their watch taken as a personal backup by Scott.

-So as expected, on the 1973 Skylab 4 mission Colonel William Pogue wore an Omega Speedmaster.
+On the 1973 Skylab 4 mission Colonel William Pogue wore an Omega Speedmaster.
 However, on his left wrist he took an unauthorised Japanese Seiko with him.

-With a barrel style case, gold dial and pepsi style bezel this watches oozes vintage charm.
+With a barrel-style case, gold dial and Pepsi style bezel this watches oozes vintage charm.
 Where the Omega appears more professional the Seiko seems more fashionable.
 Whilst the case is angular and harsh in appearance, the bright colours are almost playful.

 Sinn 140/142 (1985)

-German watchmakers Sinn have their roots in aviation, having been founded in 1961 by ex-pilot Helmut Sinn.
+The company was founded in 1961 by ex-pilot Helmut Sinn.
 The first use of a Sinn watch in space came in 1985 when German astronaut Reinhard Furrer wore a PVD version of the 140S during Spacelab D1.

-What isn’t in doubt is that Sinn watches continued to be used successfully in space missions during the early 1990’s earning the brand well deserved kudos.
+What isn’t in doubt is that Sinn watches continued to be used successfully in space missions during the early 1990s.
+This earned the brand well deserved kudos.

 This handsome watch has been recreated as a limited edition now labelled as the 140A.

-Fortis B-42 (1994)
+Fortis B42 (1994)

-In 1995 NASA and the Russian space agency began an new era of international space cooperation when the US Space Shuttle Atlantis docked with the Russian space station Mir for the first time.
-During the preparation for this docking Fortis automatic chronographs performed their first mission in open space.
+In 1995 NASA and the Russian space agency began a new era of international space cooperation when the US Space Shuttle Atlantis docked with the Russian space station Mir for the first time.
+During the preparation for this docking, Fortis automatic chronographs performed their first mission in open space.